 Then, the subject did a ‘cold pressor test’, where they stick their hand in an ice-water mixture (around 0° C) for two minutes.
 In healthy individuals, this causes a profound increase in that sympathetic nerve (fight-or-flight) activity and blood pressure.
 The Covid participants rated their pain substantially lower than healthy subjects typically do.

-Finally, the participant was moved to an upright position (the bed they’re lying on can tilt up and down) to see how well their body can respond to a change in position.
+Finally, the participant was moved to an upright position (the bed they were lying on can tilt up and down) to see how well their body can respond to a change in position.
 The Covid participants had a pretty large increase in heart rate during this test; they also had higher sympathetic nerve activity throughout the tilt test compared with other healthy young adults.

 As with all research on humans, there are limitations to this study.
-However, the biggest limitation in the present study is its cross-sectional nature – in other words, we do not know what the Covid participants’ nervous system activity ‘looked like’ before they were diagnosed with Covid.
+However, the biggest limitation of the present study is its cross-sectional nature – in other words, we do not know what the Covid participants’ nervous system activity ‘looked like’ before they were diagnosed with Covid.

 These findings are consistent with the increasing reports of long-COVID symptoms pertaining to problems with the fight-or-flight response.